Lake Kivu 365

-Lake Kivu, one of Africa’s Great Lakes, lies on the eastern border of Rwanda, separating it from the Democratic Republic of Congo.
-The lake lies in the Albertine Rift which is part of the Great Rift Valley, an area of tectonic divergence.
-Covering a total surface area of around 2 700km², Lake Kivu empties into the Ruzizi River, which in turns feeds into another of Africa’s great lakes, Lake Tanganyika.
+One of Africa’s Great Lakes, Lake Kivu lies in the east of Rwanda, forming a natural border with the Democratic Republic of Congo.
+The lake lies in the Albertine Rift, which is part of the Great Rift Valley.
+Covering a total surface area of around 2 700 square kilometres, Lake Kivu empties into the Ruzizi River, which in turns feeds into another of Africa’s great lakes, Lake Tanganyika.

-The largest city on the shores of Lake Kivu in Gisenyi.
-Known for its sandy tropical beaches and variety of watersports, this rustic town is an excellent tourist destination.
-Expect to find a range of beachfront accommodation, of varying architectural styles, as well as bustling marketplaces and quaint tree-lined streets, and also the only brewery in Rwanda.
-Gisenyi is ideally located as a stopover for travellers heading to or from the Volcanoes National Park.
+The largest city on the shores of Lake Kivu is Gisenyi.
+Known for sandy tropical beaches and a variety of watersports, this rustic town is an excellent tourist destination offering a range of beachfront accommodation, bustling marketplaces and charming tree-lined streets, as well as the only brewery in Rwanda.
+Gisenyi is perfectly situated to serve as a stopover for travellers heading to or from the Volcanoes National Park.

 Another town worth a visit on the lake’s shores is Kibuye, which stretches over a series of eucalyptus and pine covered hillsides, and is now easier than ever to access thanks to a new road from Kigali, making it a more popular destination.